rcarrata/rcarrata.github.io/_posts/2021-07-01-traffic-flow-ovn2.md

 openshift-monitoring                               grafana-74655dbf66-f6hjg                                          2/2     Running     0          43h     10.128.2.7      compute-0   <none>           <none>
 ```

-In the Traffic details tab, filter from the source address and select the ClusterIP address from our grafana (10.128.2.7):
+In the Traffic Details tab, filter by the source address and select the ClusterIP address of our Grafana instance (10.128.2.7):

 [![](/images/flow7.png "Flow 6")]({{site.url}}/images/flow7.png)